Skip to Main Content

 Loan type What to know

-Hard money loan Works like a bridge loan but is typically offered by a private lender
+Hard money loan Works like a bridge loan, but is typically offered by a private lender.

-“All of these are evaluated differently by the lender,” explains Barry Saywitz, president of The Saywitz Company, a commercial real estate brokerage based in Newport Beach, California.
+“All of these are evaluated differently by the lender,” says Barry Saywitz, president of the Saywitz Company, a commercial real estate brokerage based in Newport Beach, California.
 “The value of the asset will be determined by the appraisal required, and the appraisal will be determined based on the quality of the tenant, their credit, payment history and rental rate, and the condition of the building and expenses involved.”

-Commercial vs. residential loan
+Commercial loan vs. residential loan

 Commercial loan